- In the navigation pane of Dev Studio, click Records.

 - Configure case behavior when a stage is complete:

 Choices Actions Move the case to the next stage In the When all processes in this stage are complete section, select Automatically move to next stage.
-Note: This option is available for primary stages only.
 Allow users to perform optional actions before moving the case to the next stage In the When all processes in this stage are complete section, select Wait for a user action.
 Resolve the case

 - In the When all processes in this stage are complete section, select Resolve the case.

 - In the Resolution status field, enter a status that a case enters upon resolution.

 - Optional: To delete any work that remains after the case resolution, select the Delete open assignments check box.

 - Optional: To delete any dependent cases after the case reaches resolution, select the Delete open assignments check box.